-French schools including prestigious Grandes Ecoles like HEC Paris and ESSEC Business School rank highly, with four of the top 10 Masters in Management programs located in France.
+Alongside HEC Paris, French schools including prestigious Grandes Ecoles like ESSEC Business School rank highly, with four of the top 10 Masters in Management (MiM) programs located in France.

-A record 135 schools took part in the 2022 ranking, up from 124 the previous year.
-Schools receive scores across a number of categories, with the highest weighting given to current average alumni salaries (20%) and average salary increases between a graduate’s first MiM level job and their salary three years after graduation (10%).
+A record 142 MiM programs took part in the ranking process in 2023, up from 135 in 2022.
+Schools receive scores across a number of categories, with the highest weighting given to current average alumni salaries (16%) and average salary increases between a graduate’s first MiM level job and their salary three years after graduation (10%).

 Best Masters in Management Ranking